ANCPLabOldenburg/megqc_documentation/book/introduction.md

 - **Muscle artifacts calculation**
 <br>

-To ensure the clarity of the results, MEGqc will provide you with a detailed visual HTML report for each Metric.
-MEGqc will also provide you with machine-readable outputs (**JSON files** and **TSV files**).
-The next section will delve in the kind of information included within each report.
+MEGqc provides you with machine-readable outputs (**JSON files** and **TSV files**), and, to ensure clarity, MEGqc generates detailed visual HTML reports for each Metric.